WEDDING DAY TIMELINE

 Assuming you and your fiancé will be getting ready separately, we typically start with the groom in the morning.
 We like starting with the guys because after we’re done, they can run errands if needed or take off their jackets and relax.
 Guys have it pretty easy.

-One hour minimum is recommended for this session.
-This hour is used to document the groom getting ready by having his best man, family members, and wedding party involved in prepping for the day.
+One hour minimum is recommended for this session but I highly recommedn 1.5 hours.
+This time is used to document the groom getting ready by having his best man, family members, and wedding party involved in prepping for the day.

 We also do more intimate family photos and take some fun shots as well.
-The hour may seem like a long time, but it gives us an opportunity to go beyond the ‘conventional shots’.
+The hour or hour and a half may seem like a long time, but it gives us an opportunity to go beyond the ‘conventional shots’.

 Having this time allows Oliver and myself to look for reflections, interesting angles and perspectives, use dramatic lighting, and create that GQ Magazine feel.
 It means we’ll be there at the right place and right time to catch the real-life shenanigans.